RagtagOpen/cta-aggregator/README.md

 ```

 ```

-Filtering: you can filter by the following attributes:
-Events: ...
-Contacts: email
-Location:...

 Cucumber tests are written from point of view of an API client.
 They're a good example of how you'll need to structure requests to the API.